By using this site, you agree to the Privacy Policy and Terms of Use.

 Large and Giant Breed Puppies

-Large breed puppies (those expected to weigh over 25kg as adults, such as Labradors, Golden Retrievers, and Rottweilers) and giant breed puppies (over 45kg, such as Great Danes and Mastiffs) have very specific nutritional requirements.
-The most critical consideration is controlled growth rate.
+Large breed puppies, those that weigh more than 25 kg when they reach adulthood, such as Labradors, Golden Retrievers, and Rottweilers, and giant breed puppies that weigh more than 45 kg, such as Great Danes and Mastiffs, have very specific nutritional requirements.
+The most important thing is controlling growth rate.

-Overfeeding large breed puppies — particularly feeding food with excessive calcium, phosphorus, or vitamin D — can lead to developmental orthopaedic diseases (DOD) including osteochondrosis, hypertrophic osteodystrophy (HOD), and panosteitis.
-These painful conditions can have lifelong consequences for your dog’s mobility and quality of life.
+Overfeeding large breed puppies, especially food that is too high in calcium, phosphorus, or vitamin D, can cause developmental orthopedic diseases (DOD), including osteochondrosis, hypertrophic osteodystrophy (HOD), and panosteitis.
+These painful conditions can have a lifelong impact on your dog’s mobility and quality of life.

 Key recommendations for large and giant breed puppies include: